Friday, May 17, 2024

 1900, View of the Old Mission Church from across the LA Plaza.
 Several men are seen relaxing on the Plaza benches.
 In the background on top of Fort Moore Hill stands Los Angeles High School.

 Thanks to LAPL for this pic above.Visitors crowd around old-time fire equipment shown at the First Annual Concourse, sponsored by Box 15 Club, at the Old Plaza Fire House.
 Photo dated: June 23, 1963.
-Source: LAP
+Source: LAPL.

 Circa 1925 The Plaza Church on Main Street across from the Plaza and Olvera Street.
 Behind the streetcar is the Hotel Pacific, the office of Philip Morici & Company, "Agencia Italiana," and the grocery store of Giovanni Piume, who also made wine (Piuma Road in Malibu was named for him.)
 The area north of the Plaza was at this time an Italian neighborhood.